Code-Institute-Submissions/DreamTripTZ/TESTING.md

 ### Quiz

+> [!NOTE] Please don't miss the < details > elements to see a Table of Proof for both Quiz Functionality and Final Quiz Results

 **Navigation to Quiz**:

 - I verifed that the quiz can be accessed via the "Find Your Perfect Trip" button on the landing  page and the header navigation link.